tpgmartin/tpgmartin.github.io/_posts/2015-11-17-in-defence-of-bem.md

 2. Grepping your stylesheets is that much easier because of strict "double underscore," "double hyphen" syntax,
 3. Natural extension of the above two points: no ambiguity of relationship between selectors, no need to infer by context

-Let's look at an example, the following code is adapted from Robin Rendle's[BEM 101](https://css-tricks.com/bem-101/),
+Let's look at an example, the following code is adapted from Robin Rendle's [BEM 101](https://css-tricks.com/bem-101/),

-{% highlight css %}
+{% highlight scss %}
 .menu {
   background: #0B2027;
   &.trigger {